Auditbeat comes packaged with example Kibana dashboards, visualizations,

 Starting with Beats 6.0.0, the dashboards are loaded via the Kibana API.
 This requires a Kibana endpoint configuration.
 You should have configured the endpoint earlier when you configured Auditbeat.
 If you didn’t, configure it now.

-To set up the Kibana dashboards for Auditbeat:
+To set up the Kibana dashboards for Auditbeat, use the appropriate command for your system.

 ./auditbeat setup --dashboards